FieldCommGroup/hipflowapp/README.md

 It implements a [HART flow
 device](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/HART-IP%20FlowDevice%20Spec.md)
 on the Raspberry Pi computer.
-Together with the [hipserver](https://github.com/FieldCommGroup/hipserver)component, it forms a fully functional HART-IP device.
+Together with the [hipserver](https://github.com/FieldCommGroup/hipserver) component, it forms a fully functional HART-IP device.

-more...

 Known Issues
 ------------

-more ...
+Totalizer implementation for the tertiary variable has not been implemented.

+All of the trigger-mode + burst-command combinations have not been tested.

 User Guide
 ----------